EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ```

 #### **Step 7.3: Run the `stop_connector.sh` script**
-After running the script and stopping the connector you should receive an HTTP 200 OK message similar to the one below:
+After running the script and stopping the connector, you should receive an HTTP 200 OK message similar to the one below:

 ```
 HTTP/1.1 200 OK